 Extracurricular involvement in the School of Psychological Science is essential for graduate school admissions.
 Without research experience and faculty mentorship, admittance into a graduate program (in psychology or elsewhere) is practically impossible.
-Described below are the some of the research pursuits of School of Psychological Science faculty.
+Described below are some of the research pursuits of School of Psychological Science faculty.

 Dr. Frank Bernieri studies the social and cognitive processes involved in impression formation.